Content Navigation

 What is the FUTA tax rate?

-The Federal Unemployment Tax Act (FUTA) tax rate is currently set at 6.0% of the first $7,000 of an employee’s annual salary.
-However, if you pay state unemployment taxes, you may qualify for a credit of up to 5.4%, effectively reducing your federal rate to 0.6% for most employers.
+The FUTA tax rate is currently set at 6.0% on the first $7,000 of each employee’s wages.
+However, if you pay your state unemployment taxes on time, you may be eligible for a credit of up to 5.4%, effectively reducing the FUTA rate to 0.6%.

 Common mistakes